Today’s guest post comes from Steffen Schönherr, a German native and teacher who runs a site called German Based On English.

 This brings me to my point that I personally think it’s a great advantage to start learning a new language with what you already know about that language.

-So, I had the idea to create a language course which takes advantage of the German and English similarities.
+So, I had the idea to create a German course which takes advantage of the German and English similarities.
 It helps you use this knowledge to speak German (remember around 50% of English words have Germanic roots!).

 In fact, there are thousands of English and German words that are similar, and this knowledge simply needs to be activated.